AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ] Sebastian Allerton - thug worker at the Crematorium
 - [ ] Prolix Yusaf - Scholarly Agent of the Allegiance of Allsight at the Crematorium
 - [ ] Bautha Dyrr - Drow Priest at the Infirmary
+- [ ] Naevyn Tasithar - injured drow scout at the Infirmary

 ##  Choose relevant monsters